song31/comix-server/README.md

 A) See handler.php.
 You need to modify handler.php, index.php, and httpd.conf-comix.

-Q) Does the server support other archive formats such as RAR or CBR?
+Q) Does the comix server support other archive formats such as RAR or CBR?
 A) No. Current version only supports ZIP (or CBZ).

-Q) Does the server support password protection?
+Q) Does the comix server support password protection?
 A) Yes, using Apache's basic authentication mechanism.
 Refer to http://www.cs.duke.edu/csl/faqs/web/basic-auth to know how to configure it.
 Note that the user name should be AirComix (case sensitve) and .htaccess file should be in /var/services/web where handler.php exists.
-If there is no htpasswd util in your system, you can create the password file on other Linux/OSX machines and copy it to your system.
+If there is no htpasswd util in your system, you can create the password file on other machines and copy it to your system.

 ## How to contribute

-But reports and pull requests are always welcomed.
+Bug reports and pull requests are always welcomed.